snuyanzin/drawshell/README.md

 ### General shell related suggestions
 1. Properties (shell variables) support to keep some setting.
 For example it could be applied for
-   - Symbols to use for horizontal and vertical boundaries instead of default `-` and `|`
-   - Symbols to use for line/rectangles drawings.
    - `BRIEF`, `VERBOSE` commands to set property which could be used to show/hide additional information/warnings while application work.
    - Lots of other settings like history file path, usage of highlighting or not.